bigcccc123/tradingview-alerts/README.md

+# Usage
+This plugin to receive alert signs from Trandingview

-# wp-react-kit
+# Wordpress and React
-A simple starter kit to work in WordPress with WP-script, React, React Router, Tailwind CSS, PostCSS, Eslint, i18n, PHP OOP plugin architecture easily in a minute.
+A simple plugin to work in WordPress with WP-script, React, React Router, Tailwind CSS, PostCSS, Eslint, i18n, PHP OOP plugin architecture easily in a minute.

 ----